cdli-gh/morphology-pre-annotation-tool/README.md

 To run it on folder:

     $ mpat -i ./resources

+To make sure that underscore is added for missing annotations in the dictionary, use the --add_underscores/-a switch:

+    $ mpat -i -a ./resources

 To feed the dictionary with an annotated file, use the --no_output/-n switch to produce no annotated outputs: